develephant/coronium-core-docs/docs-src/docs/server/modules/mysql.md

 ### Password Update

-To change your MySQL password log in your Coronium Core server and run:
+To change your MySQL password log in your Coronium Core server as and run:

 ```sh
 sudo mysql-updatepw